ambiorix-web/ambiorix-examples/README.md

 The main prerequisites are:
 - having a good understanding of **R fundamentals**, and,
-- basic knowledge of package creation

-It may also help to learn about HTTP status codes.
+- basic knowledge of HTTP status codes.

 You can pickup most of the concepts on the go.